-- (c) (2 points) If we can arbitrarily set K (the number of clusters, K <= 6) and randomly select K points from the set as initial centroids for each of the clusters, how to make sure that we achieve the global optima of the cost function?
+- (b) (3 points) Run hierarchical clustering with L1 distance until there are 2 clusters (please write down the clustering steps for each iterations, along with the centroids). - (c) (2 points) If we can arbitrarily set K (the number of clusters, $K \le 6$) and randomly select K points from the set as initial centroids for each of the clusters, how to make sure that we achieve the global optima of the cost function?
 What is the minimum cost we can achieve?
 How many iterations do we need?
-What is K? ★ Solution ★ We select K=6.
-The minimum cost is 0.
-We need 1 iteration. - (d) If the goal is to cluster the data points in Figure 1 to 2 clusters, which algorithm(s) works well?
+What is K? - (d) If the goal is to cluster the data points in Figure 1 to 2 clusters, which algorithm(s) works well?
 Select all that applies for each of them, you don't need to provide justifications.